xoofee/xoofee.github.io/_posts/tech/2024-12-23-cross_compile_ubuntu.md

 ---
-title: 'ros2/arm免依赖交叉编译教程'
+title: 'install arm64 package in x86 ubuntu for cross compile'
 date: 2024-12-23
-permalink: /posts/2024/12/cross_compile_in_ubuntu
+permalink: /posts/2024/12/install_arm64_package_in_x86_ubuntu_for_cross_compile/
 categories: tech
 ---

-install arm64 package directly in x86_64 ubuntu
+Install arm64 package directly in x86 ubuntu for cross compile.

 this is a replacement for https://xoofee.github.io/posts/2023/10/cross_compile_without_build_dependencies